rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

       command: ["/bin/bash", "-c", "sleep 99999999999"]
 ```

-if you noticed, the pod have a nodeSelector with the label for ensure that the workloads are running in the labeled kata container worker.
+If you noticed, the pod has a nodeSelector with the label to ensure that the workloads are running on the labeled Kata Container worker.

 ```sh
 oc get pod -o wide